LastPass Review 2024: Has It Earned Our Trust?

 • Compatible with lots of browsers, OS, and devices

-As far as the actual service, LastPass has a host of features like a password generator and multi-factor authentication, which serve as useful tools to anyone looking for increased security online.
+As far as the actual service, LastPass has a host of features like a password generator and dark web monitoring, which serve as useful tools to anyone looking for increased security online.
+Our testing proved that it was easy to use, although there were some bugs with features like password sharing.

-The free, individual, business, and family plans all offer convenient ways to store sensitive information that’s easily accessible and supposedly safe.
-With a manageable price and integrated browser extensions, it’s up to you to decide whether or not this service is right for you.
-Let’s get into what we found.
+The free, individual, and family plans all offer convenient ways to store sensitive information that’s easily accessible and supposedly safe.
+With a manageable price and integrated browser extensions, it’s up to you to decide if you can look past the security issues.

 Pros